-There are six Councils, each made up of representatives from all grades, which reflect a diverse range of areas of interest for both the community and our students.
-All students and faculty serve on a council.
+We currently have eight Councils, each made up of representatives from across the grades, which reflect a diverse range of areas of interest for both the community and our students.
+These councils are subject to change based on student sign-ups, which happen in the early fall.
 Though each council has its own particular mission, the work of all councils is to lead the school by creating school-wide opportunities for learning that are specific to each council's content area.